Colin St John Wilson

-Sir Colin Alexander St John ("Sandy") Wilson, FRIBA, RA, (14 March 1922 – 14 May 2007) was an English architect, lecturer and author.
-He spent over 30 years progressing the project to build a new British Library in London, originally planned to be built in Bloomsbury and now completed near Kings Cross.
+Sir Colin Alexander St John Wilson, FRIBA RA, (14 March 1922 – 14 May 2007) was an English architect, lecturer and author.
+With his partner MJ Long, Wilson spent over 30 years progressing the project to build a new British Library in London, originally planned to be built in Bloomsbury and now completed near Kings Cross.

-Early and private life
+Early life and education

 Wilson was born in Cheltenham, the younger son of Henry Wilson, a Church of England clergyman who became Bishop of Chelmsford from 1929.
 His father was known as the "Red Bishop" as a result of his sympathy for the Republican cause in the Spanish Civil War.
 Wilson was educated at Felsted School, and he studied history and then architecture at Corpus Christi College, Cambridge from 1940 to 1942, when he joined the Royal Navy Volunteer Reserve.

-He served as a lieutenant in a Communication Squadron of the Fleet Air Arm in Europe during the Second World War and then India.
-He was demobilised in 1946, he completed his studies under Sir Albert Richardson at the Bartlett School of Architecture at University College London, graduating as an architect in 1949.
+Wilson served as a lieutenant in a Communication Squadron of the Fleet Air Arm in Europe during the Second World War and then India.
+He was demobilised in 1946.

-Wilson married twice.
-First he married Muriel Lavender in 1955, but they were later divorced in 1971.
-Then he married the American-born architect Mary Jane Long, a founding partner of Long & Kentish architects, in 1972; with Long together he had one son and one daughter.
-Long and Wilson often collaborated on design projects.
+He completed his studies under Sir Albert Richardson at the Bartlett School of Architecture at University College London, graduating as an architect in 1949.